 “Fast-forward to Dec 11 2014, and you find an innocent-looking bill passing the House, with Bachus, Himes, and my opponent voting Aye for it.
 On Dec 13, the bill gets through the Senate.
 And, on Dec 16, it gets Obama’s signature to become Public Law 113-235.

-“The hiding of burning Swaps in a spending bill is no surprise really.
-In 2009, they hid a $450 million bundle of bonuses to bankers at A.I.G. in the Economic Stimulus Bill.
-Also in 2009, they hid a $108 Billion increase in funding for the International Monetary Fund, a.k.a. the International Bank Bailout Fund, in a supplemental wartime spending bill.
+“The hiding of bailouts and handouts to bankers in a government spending bill is no surprise really.
+In 2009, having bailed out A.I.G. to the tune of $182 Billion, Congress hid a $450 million bundle of bonuses to the bankers who bankrupted A.I.G. in an Economic Stimulus Bill.
 So this too was true to pattern.
 Except, when I get to Congress, I’ll put an end to that pattern, pronto.”

 As we documented under our Crisis bill about the Eurozone:

-So, when the Eurozone fractures in late 2018, and disintegrates through 2019, those Swaps (that our congressional candidates reference) will deliver one helluva thumping to whoever’s left holding them.
+So, when the Eurozone fractures and then disintegrates, those Swaps (that our congressional candidates reference) will deliver one helluva thumping to whoever’s left holding them.
 Which is why the biggie-banks did what they did, to unload them.

 So, yes, as usual into the thick of the holidays, when public attention to such matters runs light and lenient with Christmas and New Year around the corner , the megabanks got the Congress and the White House to wrap some $7 Trillion in flammable derivatives around the neck of the taxpayer, by having the provision inserted into a must-pass government appropriations bill.
 (And, no, the fat-cats didn’t write the taxpayer a check for all the premiums earned selling those Swaps.
 Those, they kept in their belly-lining bonuses.)